miklevin/Pipulate.com/software.md

 #### Flowing Expressiveness

-Yes, but don't all computer languages do that?
+Aren't all programming languages more explicit that spoken languages?
 Yes, but Python is particularly well designed to fade into the background and let you flow.
-A good example is that files are your #1 means of organizing, creating neat and tidy
-***namespace*** &#151; sneaking enforced good habits on you with you almost never thinking about it.
+A good example is that files are your #1 means of organizing, creating neat and tidy ***namespace*** &#151; sneaking enforced good habits on you with you almost never thinking about it.

 #### Import Fu